 A nine-day experience as Knights of Columbus working in Guatemala’s jungle

-Members of the Knights of Columbus recently took their 15th sojourn to the jungles of northeastern Guatemala in order to work among the people of that region.
-Under the leadership of the State Chaplain, 14 Knights and some teen sons, once again spent the better part of nine days this past July in the steamy jungles of the Rio Dulce region.
+Members of the Knights of Columbus take an annual mission trip to the jungles of northeastern Guatemala in order to work among the people of that region.
+Under the leadership of the State Chaplain, 14 Knights and some teen sons, they spend the better part of nine days in the steamy jungles of the Rio Dulce region.
 In order to arrive there, it can take a full-day journey.
-With tools that they bring (and eventually donate), they built and restored tables, benches and other equipment at the Father Tom Moran Vocational School.
+With tools that they bring (and eventually donate), they build and restore tables, benches, and other equipment at the Father Tom Moran Vocational School.
 This is no easy task, considering the climate and location.

 Named for the long-serving missionary of that region and originator of a program to better educate the local indigenous children, the school has become a true labor of love that is funded by the generous people from the United States, most especially Catholic parishes and Knights from Florida.
 Over the years, several of the Knights have given their time, talent and treasure to better the educational potential of what is fast becoming one of the most recognized institutions of its kind in that country.
 Enrollment at the school is currently over 500 (Grades 7-12), and the students are being well-prepared to work in both the teaching and eco-tourism industries of that country.
 It means they will be equipped to return to their own people in order to improve their lives, and to prepare future generations to do the same, while earning a decent wage to help support their parents and siblings in this impoverished land.